minjunkevink/minjunkevink/README.md

-#### I am a undergraduate student researcher interested in Rep Learning and DeepRL for Robotics 🤖
+#### I am a student researcher interested in Rep Learning and DeepRL for Robotics 🤖

 - ⚙️ I use daily: `.py`, `.cpp`, `.java`, `.lua`
-- 📝 Learning: `gymnasium`, `mujoco`, and more...
 - 💡 Exploring: Robot Learning, Perception, HCI

 #### Worked at: